 There are many UNH alumni who want to give back to their alma mater by making student international experiences more affordable.
 Below are just a few of our generous supporters.
 We are grateful to all those who have made gifts to support these vital, life-changing opportunities for students to develop the global skills and understanding that prepare them for careers of significance.

 There are many ways you can make a difference to students with international dreams and goals.
-Please contact the Director of Global Initiatives at (603) 862-4788 or by emailing Gregg Orifici.
+Please contact the Associate Vice Provost for International Programs at (603) 862-2399 or by emailing Kerryellen Vroman.

 In spring 2004, UNH alumni Martha and Bill Jackson established the Martha L. Foley ’76 ’96G and William S. Jackson ’75 Fund for International Studies to encourage students to participate in a study abroad experience through the University of New Hampshire.
 Their passion for giving was inspired by Martha's junior year in France, which she credits as one of the best experiences of her life, and Bill's 26-year career with Tyco International, where he had significant global responsibilities and came to value the importance of international experience.
 Each semester, the Foley-Jackson scholarship offers $5,000 in financial assistance to students who demonstrate outstanding academic achievement, strong motivation and financial need.